Sunday, 31 March 2013

 what the architect has to say about it.
 There's also clear heat loss at the top of the roof.

 LEAP are committed to helping people save money at home.
 We also had a draft test carried out.

 The top priority things I need to do to cosy up our home are:

-- Hang a heavy curtain over the front door and window
+- Hang a curtain or blind over the front door and window

 - Fix the bath panel properly (huge draft here)